-In the eyes of the law, the relationship between an accused person and the victim of an offence is relevant only for the purposes of sentencing.
+In the eyes of the law, the relationship between an accused person and the victim of an offense is relevant only for the purpose of sentencing.
 Under section 718.2(a)(ii) of the Criminal Code, assaulting or threatening a spouse, including a common-law partner, is an “aggravating circumstance” and can justify a harsher sentence.
-Similarly, under section 718.2(a)(ii.1) of the Criminal Code, assaulting or threatening someone under the age of 18, including your own child, is an “aggravating circumstance” and can justify a harsher sentence.
+Similarly, under section 718.2(a)(ii.1) of the Criminal Code, assaulting or threatening someone under the age of 18, including your child, is an “aggravating circumstance” and can justify a harsher sentence.

 Maximum Imprisonment / Jail Sentence for Assault

 The maximum sentence for assault ranges from 6 months to 14 years.
-Assault, assault with a weapon, and assault causing bodily harm are hybrid offences under the Criminal Code, meaning they can be prosecuted as summary conviction offences or indictable offences at the option of the Crown.
+Assault, assault with a weapon, and assault causing bodily harm are hybrid offenses under the Criminal Code, meaning they can be prosecuted as summary conviction offenses or indictable offenses at the option of the Crown.
 If they are prosecuted summarily, the maximum sentences of imprisonment or jail are 6 months for assault under section 267 and 18 months for assault with a weapon or assault causing bodily harm under section 267.

-The maximum sentences of imprisonment or jail for the same offences prosecuted by indictment are 5 years for assault under section 266 and 10 years for assault with a weapon or assault causing bodily harm.
-Aggravated assault under section 268 is strictly an indictable offence and carries a maximum sentence of imprisonment or jail of 14 years.
+The maximum sentences of imprisonment or jail for the same offenses prosecuted by indictment are 5 years for assault under section 266 and 10 years for assault with a weapon or assault causing bodily harm.
+Aggravated assault under section 268 is strictly an indictable offense and carries a maximum sentence of imprisonment or jail of 14 years.

 Definition of Threats and Threatening, Prosecution of Threats and Threatening

-Under section 264.1 of the Criminal Code, it is an offence to knowingly utter, convey or cause another person to receive a threat to:
+Under section 264.1 of the Criminal Code, it is an offense to knowingly utter, convey, or cause another person to receive a threat to: